 In all three papers, there was no distinction between different migrant groups in articles on health.
 They are collectively referred to as ‘migrants’ or the ‘migrant population’; while refugees’ health was entirely omitted.

-Figure 3.4 shows the key health-related themes discussed in all three newspapers.
-Infectious diseases was the most prevalent theme in articles linking migration and health, followed by preventive healthcare (immunisation, healthcare awareness programmes) and social determinants such as sanitation and nutrition.

-Figure 3.4 shows key health-related themes in articles on migrants and refugees

 Migrants’ and refugees’ health:

 A majority of the 38 articles (89.4%, n= 34/38) in this category portrayed migrants as being vulnerable or in need of state assistance (victim/humanitarian frame).
 Preventive healthcare, the most widely covered theme under migrants’ health (see Figure 3.5), was focused primarily on vaccination for migrant children, and awareness programmes for HIV/AIDS and TB among migrants.